sharkydog/mdns/README.md

 ### Multiple messages resolver (from v1.2)
 React resolver will use the first received message, which is proper for DNS, but in mDNS world multiple hosts can answer a query.
-To return answers from multiple messages some extensions to `SharkyDog\mDNS\React\Resolver` and executors need to be made.
+To return answers from multiple messages, some extensions to `SharkyDog\mDNS\React\Resolver` and executors need to be made.

 A new parameter is added to `resolveAll`
 ```php